drubinstein/pokerl/content/docs/chapter-2/policy.md

 Items held in the agent's bag are also identified by ID.
 The Item IDs are passed to their own embedding layer.
 I scale the item embeddings by the item's quantities; a number between 0 and 1 where 0 maps to 0 and 1 maps the max number of the same item an agent can have.

 ## Party Network
-All party data is concatenated together and passed through a small dense layer to create a “pokemon” space.
+All party data is concatenated together and passed through a small dense layer to create a “Pokémon” space.

 ## Binary Vectors
 In RAM, events are a packed binary vector with each bit representing one in-game completed event.
 I unpack this vector and pass it on to the policy.
 The event vector in RAM does not include Lapras, Rival 3 and the Saffron Guard.
 I pass these in separately as they are "event"-like in my opinion.